-- 406. Pillar IV includes four indicators that are considered necessary for a system to operate with integrity that has appropriate controls that support the implementation of the system in accordance with the legal and regulatory framework, and that has appropriate measures in place to address the potential for corruption in the system.
+- 190. Pillar IV includes four indicators that are considered necessary for a system to operate with integrity that has appropriate controls that support the implementation of the system in accordance with the legal and regulatory framework, and that has appropriate measures in place to address the potential for corruption in the system.
 It also covers important aspects of the procurement system, which include stakeholders, including civil society, as part of the control system.
-This Pillar takes aspects of the procurement system and governance environment to ensure they are defined and structured to contribute to integrity and transparency. - 407.
+This Pillar takes aspects of the procurement system and governance environment to ensure they are defined and structured to contribute to integrity and transparency. - 191.
 First steps have been undertaken in engaging civil society about public procurement, notably when it comes to procurement reforms and through a cooperation with business associations.
-However, limited public information hinder meaningful input by civil society, be it in the procurement process or with regards to reforms. - 408.
+However, limited public information hinder meaningful input by civil society, be it in the procurement process or with regards to reforms. - 192.
 Samruk-Kazyna's audit and control mechanisms appear to be working as intended and in general are able to control and audit public procurement activities.
-Gaps relate to a lack of independence of the audit function, which is combined with other functions in Samruk-Kazyna's Procurement Methodology and Control Department

-- 409. While a process for challenges and appeals exists, procedures do not meet the assessment criteria outlined in the methodology.
-Notably, gaps relate to a lack of independence that impacts its decisions (similar with regards to the issues outlined for the audit function.) - 410.
+Gaps relate to a lack of independence of the audit function, which is combined with other functions in Samruk-Kazyna's Procurement Methodology and Control Department - 193.
+While a process for challenges and appeals exists, procedures do not meet the assessment criteria outlined in the methodology.
+Notably, gaps relate to a lack of independence that impacts its decisions (similar with regards to the issues outlined for the audit function.) - 194.
 Samruk-Kazyna's anti-corruption framework follows the rules for Kazakhstan as a whole and the most important legal and regulatory provisions are in place.
 There is evidence of some enforcements.
-Gaps relate to procurement-specific measures and stakeholder engagement. - 411.
+Gaps relate to procurement-specific measures and stakeholder engagement. - 195.
 Red flags have been assigned to indicators 11, 13 (b, c) and 14 (c, d, e).

 Indicator 11.
-Transparency and civil society engagement strengthen integrity in public procurement
+Transparency and civil society engagement strengthen integrity in public procurement performance and securing results.

-412. Civil society, in acting as a safeguard against inefficient and ineffective use of public resources, can help to make public procurement more competitive and fairer, improving contract performance and securing results.
 Governments are increasingly empowering the public to understand and monitor public contracting.
 This indicator assesses two mechanisms through which civil society can participate in the public procurement process: i) disclosure of information and ii) direct engagement of civil society through participation, monitoring and oversight.